Kelly (murder victim): Accounts of her past from Kelly

 To a volunteer at the Salvation Army in El Dorado, Kelly had shared a story about living on 1100 Cadiz Street in Dallas, the location of a local homeless shelter.
 She said that a daughter had been taken from her while there and that she had been unable to get the child back because she was using another name.
 This information could not be verified because records from the shelter for this period had been destroyed by the time this story was investigated.

 Account of her past from McAlphin

 McAlphin claimed to know Kelly's identity and offered to reveal it in exchange for $4,000.
 To bolster his claim, he shared select information he claimed relates to her past.

-McAlphin has claimed that Kelly had been on the streets since she was 16 when an African American man she fell in love with forced her into prostitution in the Dallas/Fort Worth area.
+McAlphin has claimed that Kelly had been on the streets since she was 16 when a black man she fell in love with forced her into prostitution in the Dallas/Fort Worth area.
 According to McAlphin, by the time she was an adult, she began prostituting of her own will.
 He further shared that Kelly had avoided being trafficked to Mexico by developing a relationship with a pimp named Jeffrey "JJ" Davis of Dallas before running away with another pimp named Tyronne.

 Police have dismissed McAlphin as unreliable.